Xorlent/Fort-Knocks/README.md

 #### I want to adjust the lifetime for successful authentication
 - Change the expirationTtl value (in seconds) found on line 124 in vpn-knocking.js
 #### Nothing is working
-- Did you add all valid usernames to the SSLUSERS KV store?
+- Did you add valid usernames to the SSLUSERS KV store?
 See step 2 under, "Cloudflare Setup"
 - The pre-shared key value should be no more than 255 printable characters